Dragonmystic707/exalted-reincarnated/docs/System/The Exalted.md

 **Excellency:** Spite
-*For an action, remove either 3 or (Essence) successes from a target’s roll, or from a defense such as Evasion or Resolve.*
+*For an action, remove either 3 or (Essence) successes from a target’s roll, difficulty, or from a defense such as Evasion or Resolve.*

 ### Alchemicals